mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 ```

-What is specific to this stage, in `updated_configs` only:
+What is specific to this stage:

-- `chgnet` — `compute_stress=True`.
-This is the one entry in either tree that
+- `chgnet` — `compute_stress=True` in **both** trees.
+These are the only two
-  turns stress on; every other catalog sets `compute_stress=False`.
-The stage
+  entries anywhere that turn stress on; every other catalog sets
-  needs the stress tensor and CHGNet only returns it when asked.
-The paper
+  `compute_stress=False`.
+The stage needs the stress tensor and CHGNet only
-  tree's copy was never flipped and still reads `compute_stress=False` —
-  moot in practice, since that tree ships no pressure script for the catalog
-  to feed.
-- `nequip` — the only entry in the updated tree whose `compile_path` is a bare
-  filename instead of `../data/models/…`, so it resolves against the working
-  directory rather than the shared checkpoint directory.
+  returns it when asked.
+The trees differ in the neighbouring flags: the paper
+  copy also sets `compute_hessian=True`, the updated one leaves it `False`, and
+  the paper copy drops `stress_weight` here (unlike its other stages).
+- Every checkpoint path in both catalogs resolves under `../data/models/`,
+  including `nequip`'s `compile_path`.

+Only `updated_configs` ships a pressure script; the paper tree carries the
+catalog with no script to feed it.
+The script skips any system whose directory
+starts with `Pt111w24H2O_` — a slab in a padded cell, where a cell-averaged
+pressure is not a meaningful quantity to compare.